floesche/FlyFlix/README.md

 ### Run FlyFlix

 Once installed, you should be able to run FlyFlix by executing a python script on the terminal: `python flyflix.py`.
-Once the application is up and running, the client can be started by pointing a web browser to an URL with the IP address of the server at port 17000, for example <https://127.0.0.1:17000> or <https://192.168.1.27:17000>.
+Once the application is up and running, the client can be started by pointing a web browser to an URL with the IP address of the server at port 17000, for example <http://127.0.0.1:17000> or <http://192.168.1.27:17000>.
 If you are unsure what your IP address is, you might be able to see it through the terminal command `ip addr` (Mac and Linux) or `ifconfig` (Windows).
+On Linux, you should be able to start FlyFlix through `make localhost` instead of the direct call to the python script, which will also show you the currently used address.

 ## Architecture